renehorstmann/Assetc/README.md

 # Assetc
-Compile asset files or whole directories into a C source file
+Compile asset files or an asset directory into a C source file.

 ## In active development!